getify/You-Dont-Know-JS/types & grammar/ch2.md

 #### Zeros

-While it may confuse the mathematician-minded reader, JavaScript has both a normal zero `0` (otherwise known as a positive zero `+0`) *and* a negative zero `-0`.
+While it may confuse the mathematics-minded reader, JavaScript has both a normal zero `0` (otherwise known as a positive zero `+0`) *and* a negative zero `-0`.
 Before we explain why the `-0` exists, we should examine how JS handles it, because it can be quite confusing.

 Besides being specified literally as `-0`, negative zero also results from certain mathematic operations.
 For example: